A fish of the sucker family, widespread in the fresh waters of North America and Northern Asia.

-After training at New London and work on an experimental ordnance project at Key West, Quillback departed for Pearl Harbor and her maiden war patrol, off the coast of Kyushu.
-During this patrol (30 May24 July 1945) she destroyed a Japanese suicide motorboat and rescued one aviator from the water only a half mile from the heavily armed shore.
-Surrender of the enemy found Quillback refitting for her second patrol at Guam.
+After training at New London, Conn., and work on an experimental ordnance project at Key West, Fla., Quillback sailed for Pearl Harbor, Territory of Hawaii, and her maiden war patrol off the coast of Kyushu.
+During that patrol (30 May-24 July 1945) she destroyed a Japanese suicide motorboat and rescued one USAAF aviator from the water only a half mile from the enemy homeland.
+The Japanese surrender found Quillback refitting for her second patrol at Guam.

-Peacetime duties returned Quillback to New London for duty as a unit of Submarine Squadron 2.
+Peacetime duties returned Quillback to New London for duty as a unit of Submarine Squadron (SubRon) 2.
 From 1945 to 1951, she operated with the Submarine School in a training capacity and as an experimental unit of the Naval Underwater Sound Laboratory.
-In April 1951, Quillback departed New London for a six months tour of duty with the 6th Fleet in Mediterranean waters.
-In April 1952, she reported to the Portsmouth Naval Shipyard for decommissioning and conversion.
+In April 1951, Quillback departed New London for a six-month tour of duty with the Sixth Fleet in Mediterranean waters.
+In April 1952, she reported to the Portsmouth Naval Shipyard (the redesignated Portsmouth Navy Yard) for decommissioning and conversion.

-In 1959 Quillback was transferred to Submarine Squadron 12.
-During 1960 she underwent extensive overhaul at Charleston to improve her offensive capabilities.
+In 1959 Quillback was transferred to SubRon 12.
+During 1960, she underwent extensive overhaul at Charleston (S.C.)
+Naval Shipyard to improve her offensive capabilities.
 She deployed to the Mediterranean in October 1961, returning to Key West in February 1962.
-Operating locally out of Key West from May to October, Quillback was deployed to Guantanamo Bay when the Cuban Quarantine was put into effect and remained there during the first 10 days of the crisis.
+Operating locally out of Key West from May to October, Quillback was deployed to Guantanamo Bay when the Cuban Quarantine was put into effect and remained there during the first ten days of the crisis.
 During 1963 Quillback operated out of Key West and rendered services to the Fleet Training Group at Guantanamo.

-Quillback deployed to the Mediterranean for six months in July 1964.
-Experimental torpedo research and development projects were assigned to Quillback in 1965 until she deployed to Guantanamo Bay in June.
-She continued to operate out of Key West until deploying to the Mediterranean again from August to November 1667.
-She spent most of 1968 and 1969 in the Caribbean.
-She remains with the Atlantic Fleet into 1970.
+Quillback deployed to the Mediterranean for six months in July 1964, then the following year conducted experimental torpedo research and development projects until she deployed to Guantanamo Bay in June 1965 She continued to operate out of Key West until deploying to the Mediterranean again from August to November 1667.
+She spent most of 1968 and 1969 in the Caribbean, then operated with the Atlantic Fleet into 1970.

-Quillback earned one battle star for World War II service.
+Quillback earned one battle star for her World War II operations in support of the assault and occupation of Okinawa Gunto..